finvu/finvu-rebit-aa-jws/README.md

 On the receiving side, following steps are performed:
 * First the content is parsed into object form
-* The detached signature is then extracted
+* The signature is then extracted
 * The signature is set to null in the parsed object, and serialized for verification
 * The serialized content and the extracted signature is then used to validate the signature.